 - Intentional time and energy should be devoted to all phases of the curriculum process, with a belief that research, and assessment should enhance the writing and implementation phases of our work.

 - The writing process must extend beyond agreement about “what will be learned,” providing clarity about how learning will occur (shared experiences) and be measured.
 This process will likely continue past Board adoption and through Year 1 of implementation.

 - While all stakeholders should be involved in the curriculum process, with regular feedback opportunities throughout, not all teachers need to actively engage in the writing phase of work.
 Time and funds should be allocated to engage additional staff in other phases of work and professional learning.

 - Engaging teachers from multiple grade spans and disciplines adds value to the writing/feedback process and supports system-wide articulation and collaboration.

-- Curricula must be readily accessible and user-friendly so teachers can be expected to use it often and well.
+- Curricula must be readily accessible and user-friendly, so teachers can be expected to use them often and well.